Evoken

-Evoken is an American funeral doom metal band from Lyndhurst, New Jersey, United States.
-Evoken is one of the earliest U.S. doom/death metal bands that are still active today, along with Novembers Doom and Rigor Sardonicous.
+Evoken is an American funeral doom band from Lyndhurst, New Jersey.
+They are one of the earliest U.S. death-doom bands that are still active today, along with Novembers Doom and Rigor Sardonicous.

 History

 Founding years

 The band was founded by guitarist Nick Orlando under the name Funereus in April 1992.
 The original line-up consisted of Rob (bass/vocals), Nick (guitar), Phil (guitar) and Vince (drums).
 They recorded a rehearsal demo in 1992, which would be the only release under the Funereus name.
 After briefly changing their name to Asmodeus the following year, the band eventually decided upon the name Evoken in 1994 after several line-up changes.
 The name was taken from the Thergothon song found on the Fhtagn nagh Yog-Sothoth demo.

 Reaching mainstream

 In 2003, Evoken headlined the Dutch Doomsday Festival during a brief European tour of the Netherlands, Belgium and the UK.

 Evoken left Avantgarde Music of Italy after releasing two albums with the label and signed to Sweden's I Hate Records in January 2007.

 Evoken returned to tour Europe in 2009, and again in 2011 for Roadburn Festival in the Netherlands.
 The following year they signed to Canada's Profound Lore Records and performed on the inaugural Decibel Magazine tour in Baltimore, Philadelphia, and New York City.
 2012 saw the release of their fifth full-length album Atra Mors, which was Profound Lore's 100th release.